cmci/HTManalysisCourse/CentreCourseProtocol.md

 	/g/almf/software/scripts2/listFocusedImagesV2.py

-A script for generating job array written by Clemens Lankner is
+A script for generating job array written by Clemens Lakner is

+	/g/data/bio-it_centres_course/data/VSVG/fiji-sub/fiji_script.sh

+The code:

+<>

 ## Workflow: GUI

 The protocol below is described in Simpson (2007).

 ###Background subtraction

 Background subtraction will only be done with PM and VSVG images.
-In the final script, the funciton name is **backgroundSubtraction**
+In the final script, the function name is **backgroundSubtraction**

 Get minimum and mean intensity of the image.